-If you are considering the treatment and are allergic to eggs, be sure to tell your doctor, so you can get bacterial HA and avoid an allergic reaction to the chicken-derived product.
-There are few side effects of treatment.
-You may have immediate pain, warmth and swelling at the site of the injection, and it is best to avoid standing too long, jogging or doing heavy lifting for the following two days.
+If you are considering the treatment and are allergic to eggs, be sure to tell your doctor, so you can get bacterial-derived HA and avoid an allergic reaction to the chicken-derived product.
+There are generally few side effects of treatment.
+You may have immediate pain, warmth and swelling at the site of the injection, and it is best to avoid standing too long, jogging, or doing heavy lifting for two days following the procedure.
 Although the injections are expensive, many insurance programs now cover them.

 I’m aware that HA injections are also used to reduce facial wrinkles and lines – so-called “liquid facelifts” – to improve appearance prior to a permanent, surgical facelift.
-As many as three treatments may be needed to get desired results, at an average cost of $613 per treatment.
+As many as three treatments may be needed to get desired results, at a cost of several thousand dollars.
 Unfortunately, the results typically last only three to 5 months.
-Risks include allergic reactionS or development of red, thickened nodules at the injection sites that can last weeks or months.
+Risks include allergic reactions or development of red, thickened nodules at the injection sites that can last weeks or months.
 If you are considering a liquid lift, look for a plastic surgeon qualified to perform the procedure.

 Andrew Weil, M.D.